Biosphere 2: First mission

-The first closed mission lasted from September 26, 1991 to September 26, 1993.
-The crew were: medical doctor and researcher Roy Walford, Jane Poynter, Taber MacCallum, Mark Nelson, Sally Silverstone, Abigail Alling, Mark Van Thillo, and Linda Leigh.
+The first closed mission lasted from September 26, 1991, to September 26, 1993.
+The crew were: medical doctor and researcher Roy Walford, as well as Jane Poynter, Taber MacCallum, Mark Nelson, Sally Silverstone, Abigail Alling, Mark Van Thillo, and Linda Leigh.

 The agricultural system produced 83% of the total diet, which included crops of bananas, papayas, sweet potatoes, beets, peanuts, lablab and cowpea beans, rice, and wheat.
 Especially during the first year, the eight inhabitants reported continual hunger.
-Calculations indicated that Biosphere 2's farm was amongst the highest producing in the world "exceeding by more than five times that of the most efficient agrarian communities of Indonesia, southern China, and Bangladesh."
+Calculations indicated that Biosphere 2's farm was among the highest producing in the world "exceeding by more than five times that of the most efficient agrarian communities of Indonesia, southern China, and Bangladesh".

 They consumed the same low-calorie, nutrient-dense diet that Roy Walford had studied in his research on extending lifespan through diet.
 Medical markers indicated the health of the crew during the two years was excellent.
-They showed the same improvement in health indices such as lowering of blood cholesterol, blood pressure, enhancement of immune system.
+They showed the same improvement in health indices such as lowering of blood cholesterol, blood pressure, and enhancement of immune system.
 They lost an average of 16% of their pre-entry body weight before stabilizing and regaining some weight during their second year.
-Subsequent studies showed that the biospherians' metabolism became more efficient at extracting nutrients from their food as an adaptation to the low-calorie, high nutrient diet.
-"The overall health of the biospherians crews inside Biosphere 2 confirm that the original design of the Biosphere 2 technosphere systems did avoid a buildup of toxins, and the bioregenerative technologies and life systems inside Biosphere 2 maintained a healthy environment."
+Subsequent studies showed that the biospherians' metabolism became more efficient at extracting nutrients from their food as an adaptation to the low-calorie, high-nutrient diet.

-Some of the domestic animals that were included in the agricultural area during the first mission included: four African pygmy goats and one billy goat; 35 hens and three roosters (a mix of Indian jungle fowl (Gallus gallus), Japanese silky bantam, and a hybrid of these); two sows and one boar Ossabaw dwarf pigs; and tilapia fish grown in a rice and azolla pond system originating millennia ago in China.
+Some of the domesticated animals that were included in the agricultural area during the first mission included: four African pygmy goat does and one billy; 35 hens and three roosters (a mix of Indian jungle fowl (Gallus gallus), Japanese silky bantam, and a hybrid of these); two sows and one boar Ossabaw dwarf pigs; and tilapia fish grown in a rice and azolla pond system originating millennia ago in China.